A biography of the metrosexual.

-Back in the flaky-skinned early Nineties Mark Simpson predicted the future of men was metrosexual.
-How the world scoffed.
-But a decade into the tarty Twenty First Century, even he’s shocked at just what hussies today’s males have become – and the shameless, fatal Jersey Shore that masculinity has washed up on.
+BACK IN THE FLAKY-SKINNED early Nineties Mark Simpson predicted the future of men was metrosexual.
+A couple of decades on even he’s shocked by what hussies today’s males have become – and the shameless, fatal Jersey Shore that masculinity has washed up on.

-In metrosexy Simpson collects together his essays chronicling the emergence from its closet of man’s desire to be desired.
+Metrosexy collects Simpson’s essays chronicling the emergence from his walk-in closet of man’s desire to be desired.
 And just how terrifyingly insatiable it turned out to be.
-He takes a long look at men that long to be looked at and concludes that the masculine aesthetic revolution is only just beginning to get into its sashay.
+He takes a long look at men that long to be looked at, from metrosexual poster boy David Beckham, to Daniel Craig’s flagrantly tarty, busty James Bond, and concludes that the masculine aesthetic revolution is only just beginning to get into its sashay.

-“Contrary to what you have been told,” says Simpson, “metrosexuality is not about flip-flops and facials, man-bags or manscara.
+“Contrary to what you’ve been told,” says Simpson, “metrosexuality isn’t about flip-flops and facials, man-bags or manscara.
 Or about men becoming ‘girlie’ or ‘gay’.
 It’s about men becoming everything.
 To themselves.
 In much the way that women have been for some time.
 It’s the end of the sexual division of bathroom and bedroom labour.
 It’s the end of sexuality as we’ve known it.”

 ‘Metrosexual Reflections’: edited version of the introduction to metrosexy published in the UK national The Independent and on Out.com